Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/samples/README.md

 ## Next steps

-Check out the [API reference documentation][api_reference_documentation] to learn more about what you can do with the Azure Text Analytics client library.
+Check out the [API reference documentation][api_reference_documentation] to learn more about what you can do with the Azure Data Tables client library.

 <!-- LINKS -->